SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 We've also gotten a couple nastygrams, both from the same guy.

-He didn't have anything constructive or even _interesting_ to add, so I blocked it.
+He didn't have anything constructive or even _interesting_ to add, so I blocked them.
 He just had a head full of the usual conservative claptrap, and wanted to call me names.
 Not even original names: socialist (yeah, probably&hellip; so?), liberal (absolutely), communist (_really?_) and some vague obscentities.
 He just wanted to say I'm wrong, dumb, and a bad person who should feel bad.
-(Look, dude: I've had drug-resistant clinical depression my entire life: I _already know that._) He wasn't even being original!
+(Look, dude: I've had drug-resistant clinical depression my entire life.
+I _already know that._) He wasn't even being original!
 Had he been original, I might have accepted the nastygram comment and replied with a thoughtful and helpful critique of his command of invective.
 But they weren't even _competent_ insults.